Alessio Lorandi

-Alessio Lorandi (born 8 September 1998) is an Italian racing driver.
+Alessio Lorandi (born 8 September 1998) is an Italian former racing driver.

 Career

 Karting

 Lorandi began his racing career in karting in 2007.
-Lorandi won the Karting Federation Junior championship in 2013.
-He remained in karting until 2014.
+He won the Karting Federation Junior championship in 2013 and remained in karting until 2014.

 Formula 3

 In 2015, Lorandi debuted in open-wheel racing, in European Formula 3 Championship with Van Amersfoort Racing.
 The following year, he switched to Carlin and claimed his maiden victory at the third race at Pau.

 GP3 Series

 Lorandi made his debut in the series at the final two rounds of the 2016 season with Jenzer Motorsport.
 In 2017, he reunited with the team to contest the series full-time.

 Formula 2

 In July 2018, Lorandi was called up to be a temporary replacement for Santino Ferrucci at Trident's Formula 2 team, after Ferrucci aggressively crashed into his team-mate Arjun Maini on the cool-down lap at the 2018 Silverstone FIA Formula 2 round.
 This replacement was set to last for four races.
 But shortly after the Trident team chose to sack Ferrucci due to unsportsmanlike behaviour, resulting in Lorandi replacing Ferrucci for the remainder of the season.